Barack Obama Echoes Melania Trump’s Stance On Bullying, Calls On Men To Be ‘Respectful’ Of Women

 Obama also laid the blame for the continued existence of bullying at the feet of pop culture, saying that modern music and movies only seeks to reinforce toxic masculinity and the message that men are superior to women.

-He also added that money and fame seems to arbitrarily determine social status, leaving people trying to assert their dominance over others who have less.
+He also added that money and fame seem to arbitrarily determine social status, leaving people trying to assert their dominance over others who have less.

 The former president was speaking at an event to mark the fifth anniversary of his initiative My Brother’s Keeper, which he started in honor of the shooting of unarmed teenager Trayvon Martin.

-Melania has been working against bullying since the start of her Be Best initiative, and has regularly taken to Twitter to reinforce her message.
+Melania has been working against bullying since the start of her Be Best initiative and has regularly taken to Twitter to reinforce her message.
 She has also traveled outside of the U.S., even making a trip to four countries in Africa last year to speak about Be Best.

 Many have been highly critical of Melania for trying to prevent bullying among children and teens, seemingly idly standing by while her husband bullies people over social media.